You’re Supporting Them, We’re Supporting You as a Gestational Surrogate

 - Are you emotionally ready for the effort of carrying a baby to term?

 - Can you 100% commit to the whole process and give it the time it requires?

 There are many great moments in the surrogacy journey, the greatest of which is seeing a new parent hold the baby that they’ve longed for after years of wishing.

-Got questions?
+Got questions about becoming a surrogate?
 We are here to answer them for you!

 No. Unfortunately, you cannot be a surrogate if you have never given birth previously.
 This is because we require previous birthing records to assess how your past pregnancies were.
 Further, it is best to already have a child of your own to really understand how you will cope with a pregnancy and a child that in the end, you will not be able to keep.

 No, you do not need health insurance to become a surrogate.
 We will find a medical plan for you that will be paid for by the intended parents on your behalf.
 However, do note that only expenses related to the pregnancy will be paid for by the intended parents.